emnify/product-docs/docs/glossary.md

 A request method supported by the HTTP protocol, which typically includes data in the request body.

 ## ICCID - Integrated circuit card identifier
-The integrated circuit card identifier (ICCID) is a 20-digit code used to identify a SIM card.
+The integrated circuit card identifier (ICCID) is a 20-digit code used to identify a eSIM card.
-It includes a SIM card's country, home network, and identification number, as indicated in the following diagram:
+It includes a eSIM card's country, home network, and identification number, as indicated in the following diagram:

 ![A 20-digit ICCID number: "89883030000080139311".
 The first two digits are the Major Industry Identifier (Telecom in this example).
 The next three digits are the Country Code (non-terrestrial).
 The following two digits are the Issuer Identifier (emnify).
 After that, the next 11 digits are the Individual Account Identification.
 The final digit is the Check Digit.](assets/infographic-iccid-digits.png)

 :::note
-Following the introduction of [eUICC](#euicc---embedded-universal-integrated-circuit-card) SIM cards in 2021, there are situations where the ICCID can no longer be unique.
+Following the introduction of [eUICC](#euicc---embedded-universal-integrated-circuit-card) eSIM cards in 2021, there are situations where the ICCID can no longer be unique.
 For example, the ICCID value can change when a different [SIM profile](#sim-profile) is provisioned on the eSIM.
 :::